Clinical Operations Lead Jobs in USA with Visa Sponsorship

 What degree do I need to get sponsored as a Clinical Operations Lead?

-Most successful H-1B and E-3 petitions for this role are supported by degrees in life sciences, nursing, biomedical engineering, public health, or a closely related field.
+Most successful H-1B visa and E-3 petitions for this role are supported by degrees in life sciences, nursing, biomedical engineering, public health, or a closely related field.
 A general healthcare administration degree may work with strong supporting documentation.
 A degree unrelated to clinical research, such as business or liberal arts, will make the specialty occupation argument significantly harder to sustain.

 Which types of employers sponsor Clinical Operations Leads most often?